wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * <a href="#AI-900">AI-900</a> is the entry-level exam ($99).
 It's a pre-requisite for:

    * <a href="#AI-102">AI-102</a> ($165 with free re-cert after 1-year) replaced<br /><a href="#AI-100"><strike>AI-100</strike></a> (with free re-cert after 2-years) on June 30, 2021.
 The shift is from infrastructure (KeyVault, AKS, Stream Analytics) to programming C#, Python, and curl commands.
+   AI-102 focuses on the use of <strong>pre-packaged</strong> services for AI development.

+   * <a target="_blank" href="https://github.com/MicrosoftLearning/dp-090-databricks-ml">DP-090</a> and <a target="_blank" href="https://microsoftlearning.github.io/dp-090-databricks-ml/">this LAB</a> goes into  implementing a Machine Learning Solution with <a target="_blank" href="https://wilsonmar.github.io/databricks/">Databricks</a>.

+   * That's covered by <a target="_blank" href="https://wilsonmar.github.io/azure-machine-learning/#DP-100">exam DP-100</a> covers development of custom models using Azure Machine Learning.

-   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning in Azure Synapse Analytics.
+   * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning within <strong>Azure Synapse Analytics</strong>.

-   * <a target="_blank" href="https://microsoftlearning.github.io/dp-090-databricks-ml/">LAB</a> references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-090-databricks-ml">DP-090</a> goes into implementing a Machine Learning Solution with Databricks.

 <a name="AI-900"></a>